js-ferguson/myBlog/README.md

 * Add tags to posts and be able to search posts or projects by tags

+* A Commit message feed in the Currently in Development box, that displays the last commit message for a linked repository

 ## Technologies used

 This project is written almost entirely in Python, using the Flask framework and Jinja2 templating engine.
 There are also a number of Flask extensions and Python packages used as well, which are detailed in the requirements.txt.
 Some of the more notable ones include;
 Bcrypt to encrypt user passwords and create random filenames, Flask-Login to manage user logins, Flask-PyMongo to make database calls to MongoDB in python, Flask-WTF and WTForms to handle forms, itsdangerous to serialise password reset tokens from a JSON object, Pillow to handle resizing images, and flask-mail to send password reset emails.

-Underpinning the entire project is MongoDB, a document based database which essentilly stores all the content you see on the site.
+Underpinning the entire project is MongoDB, a document based database which essentially stores all the content you see on the site.
 Data for the application is spread across five document collections; comment, current_project, portfolio, posts and users.
 In some cases, most notably for comment counts and pagination, I have used aggregation to pull data from different collections.

 There is some JavaScript used in places, but in all honesty, I did not have a huge need for elaborate JS in this project.
 The JavaScript I did use is mainly jQuery functions provided by MaterializeCSS for modals, collapsibles and the sidenav.
 Other than that, there is a bit of JS used to get the current URL to handle highlighting nav links to show which page the user is currently on.

 I have also used classes from both MaterializeCSS and Bootstrap.
 I used MaterializeCSS for nav styling and material style floating action buttons (FABs).
-While I used boostrap for responsive design and for styling Flasks flash notifications.
+While I used Bootstrap for responsive design and for styling Flasks flash notifications.

 I used SASS rather than vanilla CSS3.
 I used SASS in my last project and loved it.